mskhc/dev1/content/en/blog/_posts/2024-10-15-cpumanager-static-policy-strict-cpu-reservation.md

 - `cpu_manager_exclusive_cpu_allocation_count`: report exclusively allocated cores, counting full cores (e.g. 16)

 Your best-effort workloads may starve if the `cpu_manager_shared_pool_size_millicores` count is zero for prolonged time.

-We believe any system critical daemon like a log forwardor should not run as best-effort but you can review and adjust the amount of CPU cores reserved as needed.
+We believe any system critical daemon like a log forwarder should not run as best-effort, but you can review and adjust the amount of CPU cores reserved as needed.

 ## Conclusion

-The capability of strict CPU reservation is critical for Telco/NFV use cases.
-It also finally enables the all-in-one deployments where workloads are placed on combined master+worker+storage nodes.
+Strict CPU reservation is critical for Telco/NFV use cases.
+It is also a prerequisite for enabling the all-in-one type of deployments where workloads are placed on nodes having combined master+worker+storage roles.

-We want you to start using the feature and looking forward to your feedbacks.
+We want you to start using the feature and looking forward to your feedback.

 ## Further reading